 Archives which are not OAIS conformant

-In the OAIS-IF set of documents all these exchanges the information are assumed to be encoded in one or more Data Objects, with associated Representation Information.
+In the OAIS-IF set of documents all these exchanges of information are assumed to be encoded in one or more Data Objects, with associated Representation Information.
 It is reasonable to propose that these are packaged together into OAIS Information Packages.
 The Information Packages are themselves Data Objects.
 These must be associated with their own Representation Information, of which Packaging Information is a part.
 The Information Packages will be transmitted between the entities by communication protocols such as TCP/IP, CCSDS DTN etc.

 Specific scenarios are listed next.